Church Universal and Triumphant: Definition and classification

 The Church Universal and Triumphant is classified as a new religious movement, while the geographers Paul Starrs and John Wright termed it a sect.
 It has also been described as a New Age organization.
 Melton characterised it as part of the "Western metaphysical tradition".

+In scholarly discussion, the movement has also been characterized as a doomsday cult, particularly in analyses focusing on its late-1980s apocalyptic expectations and organized preparation for an anticipated nuclear catastrophe, while noting ongoing debate within the academic study of new religious movements regarding the use of the term "cult".

 The Catholic Church originated the phrase "Church Militant and Church Triumphant" to refer to Christians in Heaven.
 In 1895, Mary Baker Eddy used the terms "universal" and "triumphant" in her first Church Manual as referring to the church she founded.
 In the 1903 edition of this work, she capitalized these terms, referring to her church as the "Church Universal and Triumphant".
 In 1919 Alice A. Bailey, in what some students of esotericism view as a reference to the future organization, prophesied that the religion of the New Age would appear by the end of the 20th century and it would be called the Church Universal.
 However Bailey's phrase was "Church Universal", rather than "Church Universal and Triumphant", and on page 152 of Bailey's "A Treatise on White Magic", she indicated that her "Church Universal" was not a church or conventional organization at all but a subjectivity or mystical entity: "It is that inner group of lovers of God, the intellectual mystics, the knowers of reality who belong to no one religion or organization, but who regard themselves as members of the Church universal and as 'members one of another.'"
 Elizabeth Clare Prophet announced the name "Church Universal and Triumphant" on July 2, 1973, in a message from the ascended master Portia.